Luck Perms Logo

 Inheritance

 Here is the concept of inheritance in permissions systems: higher groups will inherit the permissions of lower groups.
-This means that your Moderators will not be left out from being able to use basic player commands as well, or otherwise.
-This is the command to set the group “moderator” able to access the permissions of the group “default” as well as their own permissions:
+This means that your Moderators will not be left out from being able to use basic player commands as well or otherwise.
+This is the command to set the group “moderator” able to access the permissions of the group “default” as well as their permissions:

 /lp group moderator parent add default